Boil Water Advisory Issued for Fairmont Lifted

 UPDATE:

-The City of Fairmont Water Department have issued a Boil Water Advisory for the Fairmont area.
+The City of Fairmont Water Department have issued a Boil Water Advisory.

-This advisory is do to a water line break on Scottsdale Road.
-The advisory is for Carriage Lane and surrounding areas.
+This advisory is due to a water line break on McKinney St. The affected areas include Smith St. and surrounding areas.

-Officials advise boiling your water if you experience low water pressure, a loss of water, or discoloration.

-Please contact the Water Treatment Plant at 304-366-1461 on January 10 after 7 p.m. to determine if the Boil Water Advisory has been lifted.
+Please contact the Water Treatment Plant at 304-366-1461 on January 13 after 10 a.m. to determine if the Boil Water Advisory has been lifted.

 Clarksburg Studio